Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

 Many folks are tempted to go with the traditional IRA, 401(k) etc. because they are enjoying the tax break today.
 But, the key point I want to make in this post is that you are not avoiding taxes; with a traditional IRA or 401(k) you are only delaying taxes.
 Moreover, you may be trading a relatively small tax savings today for a very big future tax bill.
 Unfortunately, nobody has a crystal ball that can tell them for sure.

-Why $1 Million Isn’t Nearly Enough
+Why $1 Million Isn’t Nearly Enough for Early Retirement

 Understanding how much you need for your retirement isn’t easy.
 It may feel like all you know is that it’s a big number.
 And with so many variables in play, it seems easier to just pick a large sum that feels like a substantial amount of money.